-Cash used in investing activities for the years ended December 31, 2015, 2014 and 2013 was related to our acquisition of property and equipment of \$3.5 million, \$1.9 million and \$0.3 million, respectively.
+Net cash used in investing activities for the years ended December 31, 2015 and 2014 was related to our acquisition of property and equipment of \$3.5 million and \$1.9 million, respectively.
 Purchases of property and equipment are primarily related to expansion of our laboratory and related equipment.